 speaker

 President and Chief Executive Officer

-Yeah, no, I think if you go back to our origins where we began, I think, you know, as a small cab company in a growing industry, we sought to grow EBITDA.
-That was the focus.
-That's been the focus of our careers for many years.
-I think as we got into this cycle and we saw, you know, changes, we want to be cash focused.
+Yeah, no, I think if you go back to our origins where we began, I think, you know, as a small cap company in a growing industry, we sought to grow EBITDA.
+That was the focus that's been the focus of our careers for many years.
+I think as we got into this cycle and we saw changes, we want to be cash focused.
 We ultimately want to generate free cash flow.
 So if the cycle begins to turn and we start to see growth, we're going to have a high bar of returns for each of our businesses.
-And we know we can achieve it, but we want to be turning our working capital very quickly.
-And so we think about, you know, key measures, ones that we have internally, our incremental return on incremental working capital.
-We want to get that, you know, whatever working capital we add in a year, we want to have that back in cash.
+And maybe we can achieve it, but we want to be turning our working capital very quickly.
+And so we think about key measures, ones that we have internally. our incremental return on incremental working capital.
+We want to get that.
+Whatever working capital we add in a year, we want to have that back in cash.
 And so that's going to be a focus on the turn.
-Our best businesses are going to get the capital, are ones that don't achieve those results, they're not going to.
-And so that we're going to, we want to, we want to utilize our working capital, which again is our biggest, biggest use of cash.
-We want to do it in the most efficient way possible.
+Our best businesses are going to get the capital.
+Our ones that don't achieve those results, they're not going to.
+And so we want to utilize our working capital, which again is our biggest use of cash, we want to do in the most efficient way possible.

+speaker